rsvim/rfc/1-TUI/1-Widget.md

 ## Coordinate System

-All widgets are rectangles (fortunately we don't need to involve too much complicated graphic calculations), and have their own shapes: size (height and width), position (x/y, row/column).
+Fortunately in VIM editor, all widgets are rectangles.
+They have their own shapes: size (height and width), position (x/y, row/column).
 This is the 2-dimensional coordinate system:

 ```text
                 Y